ralph367/webapp-pizza/README.md

 ## Test-driven Development

 I tried using unit tests for every function in this task but due to the limitation of time I didn't implement and tried all the available and possible cases for each function so maybe I missed some of the special cases.
 The idea behind using TDD was just to make sure after each function update and changes the system is still working without any error/bug

+## Coding

+For more details about the code and each function check the corresponding file, a docstring for each function is added for some explanations